INDUSTRIAL DISPLAY MONITORS · TOUCH MONITORS · OEM / ODM

 Specification Range for OEM Industrial Monitor Projects

-Typical configuration coverage for industrial monitor assemblies used in kiosks, EV charging equipment, industrial terminals, and custom enclosures.
-Final selection is reviewed around mechanical fit, interface compatibility, operating environment, and long-term deployment requirements.
+Typical configuration coverage for industrial display monitor and touch monitor assemblies used in kiosks, EV charging equipment, industrial terminals, HMI systems, and custom enclosures.
+Final selection is reviewed around mechanical fit, interface compatibility, touch behavior, operating environment, and long-term deployment requirements.

 Display Size 7"–32"+ industrial display formats commonly used in OEM equipment integration